influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/transform-data.md

 ## Unwindow aggregate tables

-Use the `window()` function with the `every: inf` parameter to gather all points into an infinite window.
+Use the `window()` function with the `every: inf` parameter to gather all points into a single, infinite window.
-This essentially combines all the separate aggregate tables into a single table.

 ```js
 from(bucket:"telegraf/autogen")